-Apart from the obvious similarity of the trajectories of the Indian Yogic Sushumna Nadi and the Thai Sen Sumana we find that the seven main Chakras lie along the Sumana Sen channel, making it in a certain sense the most important Pranic energy pathway.
+Apart from the obvious similarity of the trajectories and locations of the Indian Yogic Sushumna Nadi and the Thai Sen Sumana we find that the seven main Chakras lie along the Sen Sumana channel, making it in a certain sense the most important Pranic energy pathway.

-Sumana (or Sushumna) is one of the Thai Sen Sib Energy Lines, and the Life Energy channel that runs along the spinal cord through the seven principal Chakras.
+Sen Sumana is one of the Thai Sen Sib Energy Lines, and the Life Energy channel that runs along the spinal cord through the seven principal Chakras.
 It’s considered the central, primordial channel for the flow of Prana (or Lom Pran) in the body.

 Chakra means “wheel” or “circle” and is thought to be a location in the subtle or pranic body, a “distribution center” of pranic energy, which, depending on the type of Chakra, has certain qualities, functions or properties.